SakSal-tech/trade-capture-system/docs/step-5-Events-notifications.md

 Rationale short

-- SSE is simple, firewall friendly and fits a unidirectional server→client use case (operations UIs mainly consume events).
+- SSE is simple, firewall friendly and fits a unidirectional server-client use case (operations UIs mainly consume events).
 - Emitting from the service ensures correctness subscribers only receive committed and audited changes.

 ---